sbellon/ChurchSong/README.md

 arrangement source, duration and a SongBeamer `.sng` file with the `#BackgroundImage` property set.

+With optional positional argument `FROM_DATE` in the form `YYYY-MM-DD` you can select to only check the songs of the next event agenda after `FROM_DATE`.

 Using command options `--exclude_tags` and/or `--include_tags` you can filter out songs with specific tags or only include songs with specific tags in the check.